Gdoc/Admin

 In low-income countries, these estimates tend to be less certain due to lower levels of testing for influenza and limited mortality records.

-But flu is estimated to be more deadly in countries in South America, Africa, and South Asia than in Europe and North America.
+However, the flu is estimated to be more deadly in countries in South America, Africa, and South Asia than in Europe and North America.
 For example, Indonesia has more than twice the death rate of Canada.
 These disparities are at least partly due to poverty, poorer underlying health, and lower access to healthcare.

 What did influenza mortality look like in the past?